 Atop the flagpole was a seven-pointed electrified star.
 It was first illuminated on Armistice Day, November 11, 1923, and the m0nument was formally dedicated on June 7, 1924.
 The names of significant French battles were engraved on the east and west faces.
 On the north was carved, "In memory of those who have made the supreme sacrifice for the triumph of the free peoples of the world," and on the south, in part, "Erected to commemorate the first homecoming of the victorious Army and Navy of these United States."

-The Eternal Light Monument was the terminus of the annual Armistice Day parades, when tens of thousands of veterans marched from City Hall to the Madison Square.
-(Armistice Day marked the day and hour World War I ended--the 11th hour of the 11th day of the 11 months in 1918.)
+The Eternal Light Monument was the terminus of the annual Armistice Day parades, when tens of thousands of veterans marched from City Hall to Madison Square.
+(Armistice Day marked the day and hour World War I ended--the 11th hour of the 11th day of the 11 month in 1918.)

 The monument was also used by the city to honor distinguished guests.
 In June 1927 the Broadway motorcade of Charles Lindbergh stopped so the famous flier could lay a wreath at its base.
 And a month later, on July 18, The Daily Worker reported, "Clarence Chamberlin, Richard E. Byrd and the three men who flew with Byrd to Paris came back to New York yesterday...The fliers were met at the City Hall by Mayor Walker and received the city's medals of valor.
 At the eternal light in Madison Square, William H. Woodin welcomed them to the state in the absence of Governor Smith."